fukuchi/libqrencode/README.md

 ```

 This compiles and installs the library and header file to the appropriate
-directories.
-By default, /usr/local/lib and /usr/local/include.
+directories: by default, /usr/local/lib and /usr/local/include.
 You can change
 the destination directory by passing some options to the configure script.
 Run "./configure --help" to see the list of options.

 It also installs a command line tool "qrencode" to /usr/local/bin.
 If you want
 not to build it, give "--without-tools" option to the configure script.

-When you downloaded the source code from github, run "autogen.sh" at first to
-generate configure script.

 If the configure script does not work well, try to use CMake.